 Admission to Nursing

 The Associate Degree Nursing Program at Eastern Oklahoma State College has a minimum criterion for admission and standards for achievement which are to be met for retention and progression.
-Visit the Admission to Nursing webpage for more information or download an admission application.
-A checklist for needed immunizations is also available for download.
+Visit the Admission to Nursing webpage for more information.

 History and Accreditation